rcasanovan/iMarvel/README.md

 **Are more properties there??**

-Obviously the response has more properties for each movie.
+Obviously the response has more properties for each character.
 I decided to use only these ones.

 Reference: [Apple documentation](https://developer.apple.com/documentation/swift/swift_standard_library/encoding_decoding_and_serialization)